pmutua/drf_csv_xlsx_file_upload/README.md

 - Uploading a file.

-- Import working only for *.csv or *xlsx files.
+- Import working only for *.csv or *.xlsx files.

 - Show error message if one tries to upload files in other formats.